This post may contain affiliate links. Please read our disclosure policy.

 • This tortellini recipe doesn’t make tons of extra sauce, so if you want it to be really saucy, I suggest adding another 1/4 cup of cream or so.

-• I used refrigerated cheese tortellini.
-You could use frozen tortellini as well, but they may take a little longer to cook (I’d reduce the heat a bit on step 4 and add another few minutes).
+• You could use frozen tortellini instead, but they may take a little longer to cook.
+I’d reduce the heat a bit on step 4 and add another few minutes.

-• You can swap the chicken broth for vegetable broth or white wine if you want this to be vegetarian.
+• Swap the chicken broth for vegetable broth or white wine if you want this to be vegetarian.

 Creamy Tortellini with Spinach and Mushrooms

-Creamy tortellini with spinach and mushrooms is a super easy and delicious meatless one pan meal!
-Total comfort food.
+This creamy tortellini with spinach and mushrooms recipe is a super easy and delicious meatless one pan meal!
+It has the best garlic parmesan sauce with Italian herbs.

 Prep: 10 minutes